dharmac809-ui/ZugangTest/README.md

 gate, gate, pāragate, pārasaṁgate, Bodhi, svāhā!
 (Vajracchedika)

 (anicca hint: doors open ---> opens drool)

+### Pratitya samutpada

+<u>Here is the problem with upaya:  PS can be read as "based on physical conditions, physical effects arise" or "based on mental conditions, mental views arise"</u>

+That is, upaya can be read as 'skillful means",  "skillful views", "skillful attittudes", "skillful teachings", "skillful paradigms", ad infinitum..
+But as Ratnaguna showed above, in authentic Buddhism, PS functions as "deleting pointers to farmers and the work they perform"  (Doestoevskian "ingratitude" to the max; bite the hand that feeds you).
+(Basically the same game as karma and Dalits).

 q : is the wanderer brooding or laughing?